Projective completions of graded unipotent quotients: When semistability coincides with stability for the unipotent radical

 and

 \end{lem}

-\begin{proof} When $T=\GG_m$ this follows immediately from the preceding arguments.
+\begin{proof} When $T$ is trivial this follows immediately from the preceding arguments.
 In general we combine these with Remark \ref{rmk:endof2}.
-By the Hilbert--Mumford criteria for classical GIT we know that (semi)stability for $T$ is equivalent to (semi)stability for every choice of one-parameter subgroup $\lambda: \GG_m \to T$, and for this we study limits $\lim_{t \to 0} \lambda(t)y$.
-It suffices to understand these limits in an arbitrarily small neighbourhood of the $T$-fixed point set: $y$ is semistable (stable) if and only if 0 lies in the (interior of) the convex hull of the weights with which $T$ acts on the fibres of $L^*$ over the $T$-fixed point set $(\overline{Ty}^T$ in the closure of the orbit of $y$.
-This convex hull is a convex polyhedron whose faces near any vertex are determined by the weights with which $T$ acts on the Zariski tangent space to $\overline{Ty}$ at a corresponding point of $(\overline{Ty}^T$.
-When $\epsilon >0$ is sufficiently small we have seen that $X^{ss,T,\chi} \subseteq X^0_{\min}$, and the result follows as in Remark \ref{rmk:endof2}. \end{proof}
+By the Hilbert--Mumford criteria for classical GIT we know that (semi)stability for $T$ acting on $\PP(W^*)$ is equivalent to (semi)stability for every choice of one-parameter subgroup $\lambda: \GG_m \to T$, and for this we study orbits under one-parameter subgroups $\tilde{\lambda}: \GG_m \to T$ and their limits $\lim_{t \to 0} \tilde{\lambda}(t)y$.
+It suffices to understand these limits in an arbitrarily small neighbourhood of the $T$-fixed point set: $y$ is semistable (respectively stable) if and only if 0 lies in the (respectively the interior of) the convex hull of the weights with which $T$ acts on the fibres of the line bundle induced by (a positive tensor power of) $L^*$ over the $T$-fixed point set $\overline{Ty}^T$ in the closure of the orbit of $y$ in $\PP(W^*)$.
+This convex hull is a convex polyhedron whose faces near any vertex are determined by the weights with which $T$ acts on the Zariski tangent space to $\overline{Ty}$ at a corresponding point of $\overline{Ty}^T$.
+By the well adapted hypothesis we have seen that $X^{ss,T,\chi} \subseteq X^0_{\min}$, and the result follows using Remark \ref{rmk:endof2}. \end{proof}

 \begin{propn} We have and \end{propn}

 \begin{proof} By Lemma \ref{lem:preceding} we have the equality

 We will show that Suppose $F$ is contained in $H^0(\PP(W^*),\OO(d))^{\GG_m}$, with $d>0$.
 Then we may regard $F$ as a linear combination of degree $d$ monomials in $\GG_m$-weight vectors in $W$, and each such monomial must be $\GG_m$-invariant.
 So, in covering $\PP(W^*)^{\rmss(\OO_{\PP(W^*)}(1)^{(s\chi)})}$ by open subsets of the form $\PP(W^*)_F$, we may assume that $F$ is an invariant monomial of weight vectors, without loss of generality.
 Note also that such a monomial must be divisible by some $\Sigma_K \in H^0(\PP(W^*),\OO(1))_{\max}=H^0(X,L^{\ten s})_{\max}$.
 It follows that $\phi^*F \in H^0(X,(L^{(\chi)})^{\ten ds})^{\hat{U}}$ is equal to $g\sigma$, with $\sigma \in H^0(X,L)_{\max}$ and $g \in H^0(X,(L^{(\chi)})^{\ten (ds-1)})^{U}$.
 In particular, the map $q_U:X_{\phi^*F} \to \spec(\OO(X_{\phi^*F})^U)$ is equal to the canonical morphism